|RHCE HOME FAQ CONTACT US LINKS MEDCOM ARMY.MIL AKO SEARCH|

 The LRMC Referral Management team at the TRICARE Office will work with the clinics and/or surgeons at LRMC and facilitate the care if appropriate.
 The LRMC Referral Management team can take referrals in German as well.
 There is no need to have them translated before contacting the LRMC TRICARE Office.

-For students studying in the United States who are interested in an externship/clinical rotation at Landstuhl Regional Medical Center, please contact:
+For students who are affiliated with the U.S. Department of Defense and studying in the United States and interested in an externship/clinical rotation at Landstuhl Regional Medical Center, please contact: